ggerganov/llama.cpp/examples/server/README.md

     `n_probs`: If greater than 0, the response also contains the probabilities of top N tokens for each generated token (default: 0)

+    `min_keep`: If greater than 0, force samplers to return N possible tokens at minimum (default: 0)

     `image_data`: An array of objects to hold base64-encoded image `data` and its `id`s to be reference in `prompt`.
 You can determine the place of the image in the prompt as in the following: `USER:[img-12]Describe the image in detail.\nASSISTANT:`.
 In this case, `[img-12]` will be replaced by the embeddings of the image with id `12` in the following `image_data` array: `{..., "image_data": [{"data": "<BASE64_STRING>", "id": 12}]}`.
 Use `image_data` only with multimodal models, e.g., LLaVA.

     `slot_id`: Assign the completion task to an specific slot.
 If is -1 the task will be assigned to a Idle slot (default: -1)